Closing Entries Are Journalized And Posted

 Several common mistakes can occur when journalizing and posting closing entries, leading to errors in the financial statements.
 Here are some mistakes to avoid:

-• Forgetting to Close All Temporary Accounts: Ensure that all revenue, expense, and dividend accounts are closed.
+• Forgetting to Close All Temporary Accounts: make sure all revenue, expense, and dividend accounts are closed.
 Overlooking even one account can lead to inaccuracies.

 • Incorrectly Calculating Net Income/Loss: Errors in calculating the net income or net loss can result in an incorrect transfer to retained earnings.

-• Improperly Posting to the General Ledger: Ensure that all debit and credit amounts are accurately transferred to the corresponding accounts in the general ledger.
+• Improperly Posting to the General Ledger: confirm that all debit and credit amounts are accurately transferred to the corresponding accounts in the general ledger.

 • Mixing Up Debit and Credit Entries: Always double-check that debits and credits are correctly assigned to each account.